45 Truly Fun Things To Do In California

 Just over a mile off the coast, in San Francisco Bay, is the legendary Alcatraz Island – allegedly one of the top places to visit in the state.
 Affectionately known as the Rock, the island is home to one of America’s most notorious federal prisons.

-You may want to consider this Alcatraz ticket with walk-on walk-off San Francisco tour pass.
+You may want to consider this Alcatraz ticket with a San Francisco tour.

 fishermans wharf